discord-net/Discord.Net/docs/guides/getting_started/installing.md

 Nuget also includes pre-releases for all minor & major versions, from which patches will be pushed until the version is ready for a stable release.
-Pre-releases introduce the latest features, and receives common updates towards bug fixes where required.
+Pre-releases introduce the latest features and receive common updates towards bug fixes where required.
 Old features breaking down in new pre-releases is uncommon, so using pre-releases to test new features is not ill-advised.

 ### Experimental/Development